-Here are 5 tips I have picked up regarding appliances repairs.
+Here are 5 tips I have picked up regarding appliance repairs.

 The element for the fan-oven function will be located behind the fan cover plate at the rear of the oven compartment, mounted so that it surrounds the fan blade tips.
 You will have to remove the cover plate to check the element.
 The element is usually held in place with 2 screws in the top bracket and one or more small clips with screws.
 The push-on wires may not always be free enough to pull forwards for removal and re-attachment onto the spade terminals, so the oven may have to be removed from its housing to manipulate these, its always best to call a specialist to do this for you if possible but watching a few videos on YouTube I reckon I would have a go!

-Many silicone door seals start to sag and deteriorate after a few years, and this means that there will be wasted heat lost and problems with the time a meal might take to cook.
+Many silicone door seals start to sag and deteriorate after a few years, and this means that there will be wasted heat loss and problems with the time a meal might take to cook.
 This waste not only heats up your kitchen needlessly but costs you money!
-For the price of a new seal replacement, I would definitely get it changed or have a go yourself watch a few videos on YouTube or reading the manufacturers manual.
+For the price of a new seal replacement, I would definitely get it changed or have a go yourself watch a few videos on YouTube or read the manufacturer’s manual.

 These usually just unclip from a holder and then pull out from a ceramic socket.
-If you suspect that your grill element has failed you should be able to remove it and test with a test meter, some elements fail in a very obvious and spectacular way.
+If you suspect that your grill element has failed you should be able to remove it and test it with a test meter, some elements fail in a spectacular way.